arindam-29/MCP-Notion_autogen_ngrok_lovable_deploy/README.md

 ![alt text](image.png)

-# Notion MCP Integration with Lovable Frontend
+# Notion MCP Integration with Ngrok and Lovable Frontend

 This project demonstrates how to integrate [Notion MCP (Machine Communication Protocol)](https://developers.notion.com/docs/get-started-with-mcp) with a frontend UI built using [Lovable](https://lovable.dev/).
 It allows sending tasks to a Notion-integrated backend server and visualizing the interactions through a simple web interface.